Smitu Kothari

 “The Smitu Kothari fellowship allowed me to kick start my work on the impact of large power projects on the environment in fragile ecosystems.”
 Divya Rajagopal, Senior Assistant Editor, The Economic Times, Smitu Kothari Fellow-2018

-“I got a chance to cover climate change and the financial irregularities as a Smitu Kothari Fellow-2018.
+“I got a chance to cover climate change and financial irregularities as a Smitu Kothari Fellow-2018.
 During my fellowship, I saw how the international funds for climate change or green funds released by organisations like the UN, World Bank, US Aid and others do not reach the projects directly.
 This is affecting some of the key climate projects, being executed at grass root levels.”
 Kushagra Dixit, Senior Correspondent, IANS, Smitu Kothari Fellow-2018

 More information about the fellows, themes, and writings, can be found below.